lucas42/lucos_media_seinn/README.md

 # To run
 npm start

+# Media Manager
+Use environment variable MEDIA_MANAGER to set baseurl of media manager.
+Defaults to "https://ceol.l42.eu/".

 # Etymology of name
 *[lucOS](https://github.com/lucas42/lucos)* is a collection of systems designed to work together.  *Seinn* is the Irish word for play, in the musical sense.